-Comparing public and private detectors on MOT16 (Tables 6.1a, 6.1b) shows the importance of good object detectors.
-Tracking algorithms perform much better using private (usually better) object detections compared to public detections, e.g., LMP [644] 71.0% versus 48.8% and NOMT [120] 62.2% versus 46.4% in MOTA.
+62.2% versus 46.4% in MOTA.
 Recent object detectors combined with simple tracking algorithms perform significantly better than any tracker with public detections such as the simple tracker IOU [57] or SORT [50], which are based on the Hungarian method in combination with Kalman filtering.
-Wojke et al. [713] improve the performance of SORT further by incorporating deep features into the pipeline for appearance matching.
-Similarly, Yu et al. [753] also use a tracking algorithm based on the Hungarian algorithm and Kalman filtering in combination with deep features for appearance matching.
+Wo-jke et al. [724] improve the performance of SORT further by incorporating deep features into the pipeline for appearance matching.
+Similarly, Yu et al. [765] also use a tracking algorithm based on the Hungarian algorithm and Kalman filtering in combination with deep features for appearance matching.
 However, their detector is trained on additional data including a self-collected surveillance dataset, which is not public.

 MOT17 Benchmark: Top-performing methods on MOT17 (Table 6.2) follow a graph clustering scheme by associating tracklets, i.e., a short sequence of detections, which can be easily and reliably associated, instead of detections.
-Wang et al. [688] first create tracklets based on IOU and epipolar geometry in the case of a moving camera.
+Wang et al. [698] first create tracklets based on IOU and epipolar geometry in the case of a moving camera.
 Tracklets represent nodes on a graph which are then clustered based on a greedy search-based clustering method.
-Shen et al. [610] incorporate the score of the tracklets into the learning-based network flow approach proposed in [593].
-While these methods have a preprocessing step to generate tracklets, a more recent approach called FAMNet [124] combines feature extraction, affinity estimation and the assignment problem in a single network.
+Shen et al. [621] incorporate the score of the tracklets into the learning-based network flow approach proposed in [604].
+While these methods have a preprocessing step to generate tracklets, a more recent approach called FAMNet [125] combines feature extraction, affinity estimation and the assignment problem in a single network.
 Furthermore, single object tracking is incorporated into the tracking system in order to recover from missing detections.

-Recently, several approaches [341, 291, 292] propose to use additional cues such as head detections and motion segmentation to improve tracking.
-Two of the best-performing methods on MOT17 (Table 6.2) fuse head, body, and joint detectors into a tracking system [291, 292].
-Another method, proposed by Keuper et al. [341], addresses multi-object tracking with top-down clustering of bounding boxes and bottom-up motion segmentation by grouping point trajectories.
+Recently, several approaches [348, 294, 295] propose to use additional cues such as head detections and motion segmentation to improve tracking.
+Two of the best-performing methods on MOT17 (Table 6.2) fuse head, body, and joint detectors into a tracking system [294, 295].
+Keuper et al. [348] address multiobject tracking with top-down clustering of bounding boxes and bottom-up motion segmentation by grouping point trajectories.